mikesamuel/unduck/README.md

 Hereafter, "duck type" refers to these informal types.
-Note: this is a narrower definition than readers may be familiar with: a type defined based on the properties and methods it provides insetad of the constructor used to create values or prototypes.
+Note: this is a narrower definition than readers may be familiar with: a type defined based on the properties and methods it provides instead of the constructor used to create values or prototypes.

 TypeScript lets us bring duck types into the type system with [index